top of page

 1 min read

-Building a Profitable and High-Performing Dental Hygiene Department
+Building a Profitable Dental Hygiene Department

 Improving the profitability and performance of your dental hygiene department requires more than excellent clinical skill or motivating patients.
 In today’s challenging environment, where wage demands rise but insurance reimbursements often stagnate, hygienists may feel undervalued, hindered by outdated equipment, inefficient scheduling, and limited incentives.
 The key to success lies in strategically optimizing coding, scheduling, communication, and operational workflows to